Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-T38Lc3xS3BE.md

 ### Transcript

-> is the golem cup only a reward in ea or will there be a final release as well i don't know it's possible that the golden cup is only ea uh i think we're not against the idea of like giving you guys who were played in an ea some kind of reward or something like that in-game reward
+> is the golem cup only a reward in ea or will there be a final release as well i don't know it's possible that the golden cup is only ea, i think we're not against the idea of like giving you guys who were played in an ea some kind of reward or something like that in-game reward
 >
 > [Music]
 >